-All article-length studies, approaches and practices, and commentaries are refereed, double blind.
+All article-length studies, approaches and practices, and commentaries are refereed, double anonymize.
 Readers' reports are routinely provided to authors.
 Authors are typically informed of the decision within three months.
 At least one round of revision is common for accepted manuscripts.

 Please submit queries regarding manuscript submissions to email@example.com.

 Headings for book reviews should include the following information: title of book, author or editor, publisher, date of publication, number of pages in the book, cost, and ISBN (or analogous information for software).
 Direct questions to the book review editor, Chris Lam, at firstname.lastname@example.org.

 Criteria for Review